Chatelaine (magazine)

 Chatelaine is an English-language Canadian women's magazine which covers topics from food, style and home décor to politics, health and relationships.
 Chatelaine and its French-language version, Châtelaine, are published by St. Joseph Communications.

 Chatelaine was first published in March 1928 by Maclean Publishing.
 From 1957 to 1977, Chatelaine's editor was Doris Anderson, under whose tenure the magazine covered women's issues, including the rise of feminism as a social phenomenon.
 Other recent editors include Mildred Istona, Rona Maynard and Lianne George.
 The current editor is Maureen Halushak.

 In 2014, Chatelaine ranked first in Canada as the largest magazine with a total circulation of 534,294 copies.
 Chatelaine is now the fourth largest magazine in Canada with a circulation of 257,000 according to AAM June 2017.
 Due to falling print ad revenues and a declining circulation, Chatelaine reduced its publication frequency from 12 to 6 times a year in 2017.
 Other Rogers Media publications, which held an interest in Chatelaine at the time, also reduced their publication frequency or became digital-only publications.

 Founding

 First published in March 1928, Chatelaine was created by the Maclean Hunter Publishing Company as a means to reach a different demographic than its other publications, Maclean's and the Financial Post.
 Maclean Hunter Publishing Company solicited ideas from Canadian women to choose a name for the magazine, offering a $1000 prize for the winning entry.
 The contest drew 75,000 entries.
 A rancher's wife from Eburne, British Columbia won with her suggestion of "The Chatelaine."
 The title refers to the ring of keys which housewives long ago would use to get into every part of the house.
+Anne Elizabeth Wilson was appointed as the first editor of the magazine.
+She quit in 1929 when she married her fiancee, Victor Paulovich Blochin.